Visual Shopping Search: How It Works

 Visual Product Finder Use Cases

-- Shop secondhand or thrift finds: Visual identification helps when you have a photo but no name for the subject.
+• Shop secondhand or thrift finds: Visual shopping search is useful when you can show an item in an image but do not know the brand, product name, or exact keywords to describe it.
 It can uncover similar listings, discontinued models, vintage alternatives, and resale price clues.

 Visual Shopping Search Limitations